 Sauk's Holistic Advising and Retention Project (SHARP)

 The SHARP advising program provides participating students with individualized coaching, support, and resources needed to successfully reach academic goals.
-For more information, contact the project advisor at 815-835-6408 or visit svcc.edu/student/sharp.
+For more information, contact the project advisor at 815-835-6368 or visit https://www.svcc.edu/students/sharp/.

 The SVCC Testing Center provides services for SVCC students and the local community.
-Our center offers space for 20+ students to take exams.
+The center has ample spacing capacity to accommodate testing for 22 or more examinees.
 It includes space for paper/pencil exams as well as many computers for online exams.